chisechin/JavaScript-animations-with-CSS/README.md

 ## Smooth out JavaScript animations with CSS

-Here is the source code for this video tutorial.
+This is a source code to the video at: https://youtu.be/DUo7S3Rqb4s